NeuroTechX/ntx_slack_archive/general.md

  >I know there are research labs out there that use slack as their communication method, so I can definitely see a market for it

+3/8/2017 5:25 PM

+ **dojeda** :

+ >Well, if you want a bot that does that, it would have to watch for some expressions, and then inject a JS script that does the magic...
+I don't know if it's possible for the clients to receive anything other than text